dtb012/FaceAndHandTracker/README.md

 # Parkinson Face & Hand Tracker

 A website that tracks your face and hands in 3D using your webcam.
 It is built with HTML, CSS, and JavaScript using MediaPipe.
-It is designed to help study the small hand and face movements caused by Parkinson's disease.
+The overall goal is for that it may help studying the small hand and face movements caused by Parkinson's disease.
 You do not need any special equipment to use it.

 ## Live Demo
 Try it directly in your browser: